Skip to content

 })

-Because Liquid renders complete HTML on the server, every component is functional before JavaScript loads.
-Islands enhance the base experience rather than creating it:
+Because Liquid renders complete HTML, every component works before JavaScript loads.
+Islands enhance the base experience:

 ComponentWithout JSWith JS

-Header drawer<details>/<summary> toggles nativelySmooth slide animation, focus trap, overlay
+Header drawer<details>/<summary> toggles nativelySmooth animation, focus trap, overlay

-Variant pickerRadio buttons submit the formUpdates price, availability, and URL without page reload
+Variant pickerRadio buttons submit the formUpdates price and URL without reload

-Cart formStandard form submission to /cartAJAX add-to-cart, drawer opens with live update
+Cart formStandard form submits to /cartAJAX add-to-cart, drawer opens with live update

 liquid